 Social media of course enables filmmakers to market directly to their audience.
 Filmmakers are able to build up a following of their fans, of people who are interested in their work and what they have to say.

 Independent filmmaker use their social media skills in two ways.
-Filmmakers can market their end product to end users and increasingly savvy filmmakers are using social media to crowdfund and crowd source their movies in the development stage as well.
+Filmmakers can market their end product to end users.
+And increasingly savvy filmmakers are using social media to crowdfund and crowd source their movies in the development stage as well.

-3) Storytelling techniques
+3) Storytelling techniques for changing media patterns

 The traditional two hour cinema movie is very nearly dead.
 The movies of the future will start with the purchase of an app or game allowing viewers (or gamers) to build up a series of points or vouchers which they can then choose to cash in at the cinema box office, meaning that the cinema experience will become the penultimate point in an experience that last several days or weeks.
 The advantages of digital technology will allow for the multi-faceted story nodes, currently employed by the gaming industry, with off line experiences as well.